-The algorithm in \cite{GT11} computes a minimum vertex-cut set $\partial(A_Z)$ for every $Z\in {\cal Z}$ in all recursive steps in $O(n^{1+\frac{1}{c}})$ time.
-Our main idea for proving Theorem~\ref{theo-1} is based on recent results for computing minimum face separating cycles and vertex-cut sets in planar graphs to find a minimum vertex-cut set $\partial(A_Z)$ for every $Z\in {\cal Z}$ more efficiently.
+The algorithm in \cite{GT11} computes a minimum vertex cut set $\partial(A_Z)$ for every $Z\in {\cal Z}$ in all recursive steps in $O(n^{1+\frac{1}{c}})$ time.
+Our main idea for proving Theorem~\ref{theo-1} is to find a minimum vertex cut set $\partial(A_Z)$ for every $Z\in {\cal Z}$ more efficiently based on recent results for computing minimum face separating cycles and vertex cut sets in planar graphs.
 Borradaile et al. give an algorithm which in $O(n\log^4 n)$ time computes an oracle for the all pairs minimum face separating cycle problem in a planar graph $G$ \cite{BSW13}.
 The time for computing the oracle is further improved to $O(n\log^3 n)$ \cite{Bet14}.
 For any pair of faces $f$ and $g$ in $G$, the oracle in $O(|C|)$ time returns a minimum $(f,g)$-separating cycle $C$ ($C$ cuts the sphere on which $G$ is embedded into two regions, one contains $f$ and the other contains $g$).
-By this result, we show that a minimum vertex-cut set $\partial(A_Z)$ for every $Z\in {\cal Z}$ in all recursive steps can be computed in $O(n\log^3 n)$ time and get the next result. \begin{theorem} There is an algorithm which given a planar graph $G$ of $n$ vertices and an integer $k$, in $O(n\log^3 n)$ time either constructs a branch-decomposition of $G$ with width at most $(2+\delta)k$ or a $(k+1)\times \ceil{\frac{k+1}{2}}$ cylinder minor of $G$, where $\delta>0$ is a constant. \end{theorem}
+By this result, we show that a minimum vertex cut set $\partial(A_Z)$ for every $Z\in {\cal Z}$ in all recursive steps can be computed in $O(n\log^3 n)$ time and get the next result. \begin{theorem} There is an algorithm which given a planar graph $G$ of $n$ vertices and an integer $k$, in $O(n\log^3 n)$ time either constructs a branch-decomposition of $G$ with width at most $(2+\delta)k$ or a $(k+1)\times \ceil{\frac{k+1}{2}}$ cylinder minor of $G$, where $\delta>0$ is a constant. \end{theorem}